The search for the Prix de Rome: 1826-1830

 Unless otherwise specified, all the modern photographs reproduced on this page were taken by Michel Austin in 2000; other pictures have been scanned from engravings, postcards and books in our own collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 © Musée du Louvre

 The above engraving is by François Joseph Heim, dated 1861.
 This copy is in the Musée du Louvre, département des Arts graphiques, MI 1053.
-According to Ernest Reyer, Berlioz at his death entrusted to his faithful servant his academician’s dress, with instructions to donate it to Reyer on his election to the Institut; the servant preserved the dress with religious care and several years later was able to carry out his master’s instructions to the letter.
+According to Ernest Reyer, Berlioz at his death entrusted to his faithful companion Pierre-Guillaume Schumann his academician’s dress, with instructions to donate it to Reyer on his election to the Institut; the kind man preserved the dress with religious care and several years later was able to carry out his instructions to the letter.

 The building which houses the Institut de France was constructed between 1663 and 1684 through a bequest of Cardinal Mazarin, and was known at first as the Collège Mazarin or Collège des Quatre-Nations.
 The Institut itself, grouping several existing Academies (including that of the Beaux-Arts), was founded in 1795 but moved in 1806 to the building which then took its name.
 The Pont des Arts over the river Seine, which leads straight to the Institut, and which Berlioz must have crossed many times, had been built shortly before, in 1802-1804.

 This picture is taken from Armand Dayot, Journées révolutionnaires (1830, 1848).
 Paris, 1897.

 This engraving is by Rouargue brothers, dated 1838.